 The truth about your legacy

-I’m going to go over some unmentioned truths on leaving a legacy after death.
+I’m gonna spill some unspoken truths about leaving a legacy after you die.

 #1) The human condition